 Watch Out for Red Carpet Premieres at Leicester Square’s Cinemas

 Alternatively, if there’s no premiere on, then head inside to see a film yourself!

-Buy Last Minute Theatre Tickets from TXTS
+Buy Last Minute Theatre Tickets from TXTS Leicester Square Ticket Booth

 Located in the centre of Leicester Square, TXTS is a great place to pick up last minute theatre tickets for a bargain price.
-I know there are many stalls around the West End selling discounted tickets, however, this one is the official ticket booth run by the Society of London Theatre.
+There are many stalls around the West End selling discounted tickets, however, TXTs is the official ticket booth run by the Society of London Theatre.

 Be Entertained by the Street Performers

-On the northern side of Leicester Square you will find the collection of streets known as Chinatown.
+On the northern side of Leicester Square, you will find the collection of streets known as London’s Chinatown.
 Here you can admire the rows of red lanterns whilst sipping on bubble tea, pop into an all you can eat buffet, pick up exotic produce from the traditional supermarkets or even stop for a spot of karaoke.

-There’s no need to dress like Bond or have thousands of pounds to play with, the West End casinos offer a casual but fun environment where you can also enjoy dinner at one of their several restaurants, a few cocktails at the bar and regular live music.
+There’s no need to dress like Bond or have thousands of pounds to play with as the West End casinos offer a casual but fun environment where you can also enjoy dinner at one of their several restaurants, a few cocktails at the bar and regular live music.

 Indulge your Sweet Tooth at M&M World